zhen-huan-hu/rsync-snapshot/README.md

 ## Usage

 ```
 Usage: rsync-snapshot.sh [OPTION]...
-SRC
+SRC DST

 Options
-  -e      Specify backup exclusion file (default: /etc/backups/backup.exclusions)
+  -e      Specify backup exclusion file
-  -d      Specify UUID registration file (default: /etc/backups/backup.disks)
+  -d      Specify UUID registration file
-  -p      Specify backup drive mounting point (default: /mnt)
   -n      Specify number of snapshots to keep (default: 5)
   -h      Display help
 ```

+The parameter `SRC` specifies the backup source while `DST` indicates the backup destination.

+On the backup drive, the script will create a symlink `last` always pointing to the latest backup snapshot.

-The script expects a file specifying files and directories to be excluded from backups.
-The default location is `/etc/backups/backup.exclusions` but can be re-specified using the `-e` option.
+Optionally, a plain text file (e.g.: `/etc/backups/backup.exclusions`) can be specified using the `-e` option to indicate files and directories to be excluded from the backup process.

-### Example of the backup exclusion file (for whole system backup)
+### Example - A backup exclusion file for whole system backup

 ```
 /dev/*